-Dress Privileges (Acceptable standards are established by the school)
+Dress Privileges (Acceptable and modest/discreet standards are established by the school)

-Titans are given the privilege of having "free dress days" (see Uniform policy section) on Fridays.
-Titans may also wear College or University T-shirts/sweatshirts with their uniform bottoms on Thursdays.
-For Titans, during February only, Thursdays are college T-Shirts or free dress.
-On the free dress days, Titans must adhere to acceptable attire that represents the Uniform Policy guidelines.
+Ambassadors are given the privilege of having "free dress days" (see Uniform policy section) on Fridays.
+They may also wear College or University T-shirts/sweatshirts with their uniform bottoms on Thursdays.
+For Ambassadors, during February only, Thursdays are college T-Shirts or free dress.

+On the free dress days, Ambassadors must adhere to acceptable attire that represents the Uniform Policy guidelines.
 Shoes must be completely enclosed (no sandals or open-toe or Croc style shoes).
 No caps or hats may be worn.